BA SCREEN ACTING (2 YEARS)*

 Don’t take our word for it.
 Find out what our graduates say about their MetFilm School experience.

-- Famous facilities in Ealing Studios.
+- Situated and based in the world-famous Ealing Studios.
 Our students in London receive access to our modern premises and facilities within the famous Ealing Studios.
 High-profile productions made on-site include Downton Abbey, Nowhere Boy, My Week with Marilyn, Prince of Persia, The Iron Lady, Star Wars: Episode Two, and Victor Frankenstein.
 Learn more

 - Award-winning tutors and guest speakers.
 All our tutors and guest speakers are working screen professionals with numerous industry awards and nominations, including BAFTAs, Emmys and Oscars.
 Learn more about our tutors and guest speakers